 This paper is organized as follows.
-In the following section we briefly review the first order cosmological perturbation with scalar degree of perturbations.
-All the quantities required to describe scalar degree of cosmological perturbations, their corresponding gauge invariant quantities and the equations governing their evolutions are described in that section.
-In Sec.~\ref{Sec: single fluid/field}, we discuss the evolution of cosmological perturbation when the dynamics of the universe is driven by a single matter content which could be a barotropic perfect fluid or a scalar field (canonical or non-canonical scalar field.
-In that section, the effective speed of sound is introduced by considering the fact the relation between the quantities describing the matter perturbation must be independent of the choice of gauge.
-This analysis is extended in the case of a two-fluid/field driven Universe in Sec.~\ref{Sec: two fluid/field} and further extended to the multi-fluid/field system in Sec.~\ref{Sec: multi fluid/field}.
-In Sec.~\ref{Sec: Curvature perturbation}, the evolution curvature perturbation in the multi-fluid/field system is described and it is shown that at small scales it satisfies a wave equation with same speed of sound defined in Sec.~\ref{Sec: multi fluid/field}.
-A closed set of equations governing the evolution of perturbations in a multi-fluid/field driven universe is described in Sec.~\ref{Sec: Closed set of equation} .
-Further, in Sec.~\ref{Sec: Large scale behavior}, it is shown that, in a multi-fluid/field system, if the perturbations are adiabatic at the super horizon scales, it will remain so throughout the evolution of the universe.
-In Sec.~\ref{Sec: Dark Secor models}, the evolution of effective speed of sound in unified dark sector models are discussed.
-Finally in Sec.~\ref{Sec: conclusions}, the main results of this paper are summarised.
+In the following section, we briefly review first-order cosmological perturbation theory with scalar degrees of freedom.
+All the quantities required to describe scalar perturbations, their corresponding gauge-invariant definitions, and the equations governing their evolution are described in that section.
+In Sec.~\ref{Sec: single fluid/field}, we discuss the evolution of cosmological perturbations when the dynamics of the universe are driven by a single matter component, which could be a barotropic perfect fluid or a scalar field (canonical or non-canonical).
+In that section, the effective speed of sound is introduced based on the requirement that the relations between quantities describing matter perturbations must be independent of the choice of gauge.
+This analysis is extended to a two-fluid/field-driven universe in Sec.~\ref{Sec: two fluid/field} and further generalized to a multi-fluid/field system in Sec.~\ref{Sec: multi fluid/field}.
+In Sec.~\ref{Sec: Curvature perturbation}, the evolution of curvature perturbations in a multi-fluid/field system is described, and it is shown that, at small scales, they satisfy a wave equation with the speed of sound defined in Sec.~\ref{Sec: multi fluid/field}.
+A closed set of equations governing the evolution of perturbations in a multi-fluid/field-driven universe is presented in Sec.~\ref{Sec: Closed set of equation}.
+Furthermore, in Sec.~\ref{Sec: Large scale behavior}, it is demonstrated that in a multi-fluid/field system, if perturbations are adiabatic at super-horizon scales, they remain so throughout the evolution of the universe.
+In Sec.~\ref{Sec: Dark Sector models}, the evolution of the effective speed of sound in unified dark sector models is discussed.
+Finally, in Sec.~\ref{Sec: conclusions}, the main results of this paper are summarized.

-The conventions and the notations used in this paper are as follow.
-All the cosmological perturbations are described on a spatially flat Freidmann Robertson Walker metric with the metric signature ($+$, $-$ , $-$ , $-$).
-The units used in this paper are such that the speed of light is set to unity.
-An over dot denote derivative with respect to time while an over prime denote derivative with respect to conformal time.
+The conventions and notations used in this paper are as follows.
+All cosmological perturbations are described on a spatially flat Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) metric with the signature $(+, -, -, -)$.
+The units are chosen such that the speed of light is set to unity ($c = 1$).
+An overdot denotes a derivative with respect to cosmic time, while a prime denotes a derivative with respect to conformal time.